tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 # Acknowledgements
 {:numbered="false"}

 Thanks to Dan Wing for suggesting wider document scope.
-Thanks to Mike Ounsworth for early review and feedback.
+Thanks to Mike Ounsworth, Scott Fluhrer and Thom Wiggers for review and feedback.